 Course Outcomes : Students will be able to CO1 Develop Fundamental Theorem of Calculus, techniques of Integration such as substitution, partial fractions and integration by parts.
 CO2 Make use of integration to compute area and volume.
 CO3 Apply the line, surface and volume integrals for verification of Green's, Gauss and Stokes theorems.
-CO4 Develop an understanding of the standard techniques of complex variable theory in particular analytic function CO5 Identify contour integrations with the help of residue theorem.
+CO4 Develop an understanding of the standard techniques of complex variable theory in particular analytic function CO5 Classify and compare the different types of Crystals, their structures and its defects.

 Text Books 1.
-Grewal B.S.,"Higher Engineering Mathematics", Khanna Publishers, New Delhi, 43 rd Edition, 2014.
+Grewal B.S., "Higher Engineering Mathematics", Khanna Publishers, New Delhi, 43 rd Edition, 2014.
 2. Kreyszig Erwin, "Advanced Engineering Mathematics ", John Wiley and Sons, 10 th Edition, New Delhi, 2015.
 3. George B. Thomas , Joel Hass , Christopher Heil , Maurice D. Weir, "Thomas' Calculus", Pearson, 14 th Edition, 2018.